Krishna Moyo: Career

 In the post-liberation period of Goa, several playwrights contributed significantly to the Konkani tiatr (theatrical performance) scene.
 Moyo was recognized as a figure among Hindu tiatrists in the Konkani theatre scene, contributing significantly to the development and influence of Konkani tiatr performances.
 He was part of a group of Konkani playwrights active in the years after Goa's liberation, which included figures like Pundalik Dando, Vinay Surlakar, Chandrakant Parsekar, and Ramkrishna Zuankar.
 These writers helped revitalize and enliven the Konkani theatrical tradition through their dramatic works.
-Despite the contributions of playwrights such as he, the 1987 Encyclopaedia of Indian Literature, authored by Amaresh Datta, noted that the Konkani theater scene had not yet seen the emergence of a truly "great and original dramatist".
+Despite the contributions of playwrights such as Moyo, the 1987 Encyclopaedia of Indian Literature, authored by Amaresh Datta, noted that the Konkani theater scene had not yet seen the emergence of a truly "great and original dramatist".
 The Konkani theatre was still developing and in need of more acclaimed dramatists to emerge from the region.

 In the 1970s, Moyo participated in radio programs broadcast by Akashvani, India's national public radio service.
 On 18 March 1972, Moyo was credited as a contributor to the Konkani-language radio program Chavder, which translates to "program" in English.
 The specific title of the program was Bolkavancher Gozali, which means "Gossips at the Porch".
 This was a family-oriented serial created by Professor Keshav Narayan Barve.
 Moyo appeared alongside other participants Geeta Sardesai and Narahari Valvaikar.
 The program aired on Akashvani in Panaji, the capital city of Goa, at approximately 6:30 pm.
 The Bolkavancher Gozali serial had previously debuted as early as 16 January 1971.
 During those initial broadcasts in 1971, Moyo was featured along with Shrirang Narvekar, Manik Rataboli, and Lata Khanvte.
 On 10 June 1972, Moyo again participated in the Bolkavancher Gozali serial, this time alongside Vishnu Kapadi, Shrirang Narvekar, and Sharayu Kirtani.
 On this particular broadcast, the program included an interview with individuals who had benefited from family planning initiatives.